advanced-security/ghas-workshop/exercises/dependabot.md

   5. Add the custom label `triage-required` to enable filtering of the PRs (Make sure the label exists by adding it to `https://github.com/githubuniverseworkhops/<your repo>/labels`).

-  6. Verify your changes by adding a [vulnerable dependency](https://github.com/advisories?query=severity%3Ahigh+ecosystem%3Apip) to `auth-service/requirements.txt`.
+  6. Verify your changes by adding, and merging, a [vulnerable dependency](https://github.com/advisories?query=severity%3Ahigh+ecosystem%3Apip) to `auth-service/requirements.txt`.
 For example:

     ```requirements.txt
     ...